bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pack.md

 * After a year at Cambridge working in the Mathematical Laboratory, in 1942 Pack was awarded a BA by the University of Cambridge.
 * After this year at Cambridge, Pack was sent to the Royal Armament Research and Development Establishment at Fort Halstead, near Sevenoaks, Kent, where he was Scientific officer, Ministry of Supply.
 * At Fort Halstead, Pack joined a team led by Nevill Mott (1905-1996), working on problems involving armaments and set up to advise military designers on problems relating to explosives, fragmentation bombs, the attack and defence of tanks and other similar problems.
-* Later that year, on Wednesday 19 November 1947, Pack married Constance Mary Gillam (1922-2010), known as Connie.
 * Connie was also on the staff of the mathematics department in Dundee being, like Pack, an Oxford graduate.
-* The professor at University College, Dundee, was Edward Copson so Donald and Connie asked him if they could have the day off to get married.
-* Few couples can both have given a lecture on the morning of their wedding!
-Donald and Connie Pack had three children, John Richard Pack, Alan Donald Pack, and Catherine Mary Pack.
 * Pack had never studied for a Ph.D. since he had gone straight from being an undergraduate to undertake war work.
 * Returning to Britain after his year in the United States, Pack was appointed as a lecturer at the University of Manchester taking up the position in the autumn of 1952.
 * The Glasgow Royal Technical College that Pack had joined was an ancient institution, founded in 1796 as the Andersonian Institute.